Our History

 Aldemir Tokov (Student at the Central Music School, Moscow) a recipient of Aspect Foundation prize with a sponsored concert in London at the Leighton House.

 According to Professor Lebedeva, classical music needs to break down silos of en elitist mentality.
-“Classical music is for everyone, that is why we held 5 open public concerts, one with guest artists piano and violin from Turkey and 4 student concerts.
-Performance is an act of generosity.
-We also managed to learn how keep your home clean and healthy/ in Las Vegas.
-And we are putting it on the web – www.musical-odyssey.com”.
-It was important for the summer school to have piano and voice, as the two disciplines have much to learn from each other, but also there was a number of lectures, including one by the renowned classicist Dr Armand D’Angour of Jesus College Oxford on his British Academy fellowship research project of reconstructing Ancient Greek Music, with the attendance of the Harvard Summer School in Olympia and Nafplion students.
-As part of it there was also a performance on a reconstructed ancient lyra by Konstantinos Moysiades.
-The course was opened by the outstanding duet of Turkish musicians: violinist Ozcan Ulucan and a pianist Birsen Ulucan.
+“Classical music is for everyone, that is why we hold 5 open public concerts, talks from guest speakers such as renowned classicist Dr Armand D’Angour of Jesus College Oxford on his British Academy fellowship research project of reconstructing Ancient Greek Music, with the attendance of the Harvard Summer School in Olympia and Nafplion students, concerts from visiting artists such as outstanding duet of Turkish musicians: violinist Ozcan Ulucan and a pianist Birsen Ulucan, Chinese traditional musicians and American cellist Ben Capps.

-Professor Lebedeva wants to continue this venture in Greece: “I am now looking forward to organizing next year’s activities with great enthusiasm and I hope to see you there in our growing international musical community: come and study with us, come and observe, come and listen to our concerts in the beautiful city of Nafplio with its charm, history, culture, sea and sun!”
+Professor Lebedeva wants to continue this venture in Greece: “I always looking forward to organizing Musical Odyssey activities with great enthusiasm and I hope to see you there in our growing international musical community: come and study with us, come and observe, come and listen to our concerts in the beautiful city of Nafplio with its charm, history, culture, sea and sun!”

 Yekaterina Lebedeva